dominicspinks/tripmixer/README.md

 ## 🔎 Explore the App

-Discover the refined version of the [TripMixer Travel App](https://sei-tripmixer.fly.dev/) now live on fly.io.
+Discover your next adventure with the [TripMixer Travel App](https://tripmixer.dominicspinks.com/).

 ## 📝 Planning & Problem Solving 🚩